Pharmacy (PHAR)

 PHAR 168.
 CONTINUING PROFESSIONAL DEVELOPMENT IV.
 (1.5 Credits)

-The fourth in a series of six courses, students will build upon previous coursework in this series to revise and implement continuing professional development plans through various exercises and experiences.
+Students will build upon previous coursework in this series to revise and implement continuing professional development plans through various exercises and experiences.
 Students will document their progress in a portfolio.
 Students will participate in class sessions; co-curricular activities; introductory pharmacy practice experiences (IPPE); and interprofessional education (IPE) activities.
 Class session topics include professional advocacy, APPE opportunities, and professional and personal exploration.
 Co-curricular, IPPE, and IPE experiences will require travel to off-campus locations.
 Primary class session format is lecture with discussion, individual and group activities, and reflection.
 IPPE, IPE, and co-curricular fomat is experiential learning, case discussions, and/or reflection.
 This course is required for all pharmacy students in the second year of the professional program.

 Level: Professional Health Care